ThomasCorcoral/Java_Chasse_Au_Tresor/README.md

-## Quel est ce projet ?
+## What is this project?

-Ce projet nommé Chasse au trésor est un programme qui mêle pathfinding et aléatoire.
-En effet, 3 pions (nommés A B et C) apparaissent sur un plateau de jeu.
-On peu ensuite jouer les tours un à un.
-Au final un joueur arrivera sur la case du Trésor et remportera la partie.
-Une fois la partie terminé on peut en relancer une nouvelle.
-Le projet est modulable.
-En effet vous pourrez si vous le souhaitez via le code source.
-Rajouter des joueurs, des murs, augmenter la taille du terrain et même créer de nouvelles cases.
+This project called Scavenger Hunt is a program that mixes pathfinding and random.
+Indeed, 3 pieces (named A B and C) appear on a game board.
+We can then play the turns one by one.
+In the end, a player will arrive at the Treasury box and win the game.
+Once the game is over, a new one can be relaunched.
+The project is modular.
+Indeed, you can if you wish via the source code.
+Add players, walls, increase the size of the field and even create new boxes.

 ## Demo

 ![Preview](https://github.com/ThomasCorcoral/Java_Chasse_Au_Tresor/blob/master/chasse_tresor.png)

-Vous retrouverez la documentation détaillée du projet ici : <a href="https://github.com/ThomasCorcoral/Java_Chasse_Au_Tresor/blob/master/Projet%20Console/POA-rapport-version-console.pdf" title="Rapport pdf">Rapport pdf</a>
+Detailed project documentation can be found here: <a href="https://github.com/ThomasCorcoral/Java_Chasse_Au_Tresor/blob/master/Projet%20Console/POA-rapport-version-console.pdf" title="Rapport pdf">Rapport pdf</a>

-## Comment a-t-il été réalisé ?
+## How was it done?

-Ce projet a été intégralement réalisé en Java sur Eclipse.
+This project was entirely carried out in Java on Eclipse.

-## Guide d'installation
+## Installation Guide

-#### Etape 1
+#### Step 1

-Téléchargez le start.jar
+Download the start.jar

-#### Etape 2
+##### Step 2
-Rendez vous dans le dossier concerné
+Go to the relevant file

-#### Etape 3
+##### Step 3
-Lancez le fichier (java -jar Start.jar)
+Run the file (java -jar Start.jar)